julihocc/itesm-ma2008b-notes/appendix/antithetic-variables.md

 ---

 ### ✍️ **7.
 Exercises**
-1. Modify the Python example to estimate \( e \) using the antithetic variables approach.
+1. Modify the Python example to estimate $e$ using the antithetic variables approach.
 2. Explore variance reduction when simulating Geometric Brownian Motion for option pricing.
 3. Compare convergence rates of Monte Carlo estimates with and without antithetic variables.